dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 ::: moniker range=">= aspnetcore-2.1"

 We recommend all ASP.NET Core web apps call HTTPS Redirection Middleware ([UseHttpsRedirection](/dotnet/api/microsoft.aspnetcore.builder.httpspolicybuilderextensions.usehttpsredirection)) to redirect all HTTP requests to HTTPS.
-If HTTP Strict Transport Security (HSTS) Middleware ([UseHsts](/dotnet/api/microsoft.aspnetcore.builder.hstsbuilderextensions.usehsts)) is called in the app, it must be called before `UseHttpsRedirection`.

 The following code calls `UseHttpsRedirection` in the `Startup` class: